By Evan Christensen · Owner, The Barn Door Hardware Store

 Evan has owned and operated The Barn Door Hardware Store since 2016.
 The single vs. double bypass question is one of the most common configuration decisions customers face — and the right answer depends entirely on how the opening is used, not on the size of the room.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 Neither is universally better.
 The right choice depends on how the opening is used, not how large the room is.
 This guide covers exactly how each configuration works, where each excels, and the specific reasons to choose one over the other.
+If you're still weighing bypass against other double-door setups like biparting, start with our double sliding door configurations guide, then use this page to settle single vs. double bypass.

 How single bypass works